corcor322/FinancialTracker/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a user, I want to add and track deposits and payments to keep my account up to date.
+- As a user, I want a menu with clear directions so that I can easily navigate where I need to go.
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want the ability to filter my ledger to only show deposits or payments so that I can better track my money.
+- As a user, I want the ability to navigate in and out of different parts of the menu without closing the application so that I can save time and effort.
+- As a user, I want the ability to view a list of past transactions to moniotr my spending and income.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want the ability to generate reports on my spending and income at a specific vendor or timeframe so that I can make clear decisions about my budget.
+- As a user, I want the ability to save my added transactions so that they are still there when I exit and restart the application.

 ## Setup